GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 - List of high-level solution steps to each challenge
 - List of known blockers (things attendees will get hung up on) and recommended hints for solving them.
 For example:
     - Resources that will take a long time to deploy in GCP: Go get a coffee.
-    - If installing gcloud on Windows, install it in the Windows Subsystem for Linux instead of just Windows itself
     - Permission issues to be aware of, etc
 - List of key concepts that should be explained to/understood by attendees before a given challenge (perhaps with a presentation lecture)
-- List of reference links/articles/documentation that can be shared when attendees get stuck
+- List of reference links/articles/documentation that can be shared if attendees get stuck
 - Estimated time it would take an attendee to complete each challenge.
 This will help coaches track progress against expectation.
 It should NOT to be shared with attendees.
 - Suggested time a coach should wait before helping out if a team is not progressing past known blockers